devansh-pan/posts/new-in-css.md

 [Visit chrome.dev for full details](https://chrome.dev/css-wrapped-2024/)

-Below are what usefull for every UI developer.
+Below are what I thought usefull for UI developer.
 ## 1.Field-sizing
   > This setting allows `inputs, textarea, select` elements to grow with content within them as user types or selects.The element's size gets adapted to the content they have.
 ```css